 The body is moulded plastic with a separate cab/bunker to accommodate the differing styles.
 Regrettably, the top of the rear cab sheet forms part of the roof as opposed to having a roof enclose the cab/bunker structure, thus leaving a noticeable join across the entire width of the cab.

 The biggest tooling compromise is unquestionably the coal rails which on the A1X should be flush with the cab/bunker.
 Instead they are inset, resulting in a prominent rim as highlighted above.
 The top lamp iron is also positioned incorrectly having been moulded to the bunker as opposed to the coal rails themselves.
 On both occasions, this tooling favours the A1.
-It is interesting to note that there is no moulded coal load which is common-place on ready-to-run models.
+It is interesting to note that there is no moulded coal load.

 Elsewhere the boiler-mounted pipework, lubricator pots and Salter valves are finely detailed though noticeable traces of glue are evident on the body.
-Recessed tank tops appear correctly.
+The characteristic recessed tank tops appear correctly.

-The locomotive itself is overall well-proportioned and captures the character of the locomotive well however there are noticeable imperfections with the smokebox; significantly, the hinges are too wide apart, causing the smokebox number to sit far higher than evident on the prototype.
-The shed code plate, printed directly on to the smokebox, should sit lower.
-As an aside, Hattons Model Railways included a moulded shed plate on the similar sized ex-South Eastern & Chatham Railway (SE&CR) P Class 0-6-0T.
+The locomotive itself is overall well-proportioned and captures the character of the locomotive well, though there are noticeable imperfections with the smokebox; significantly, the hinges are too wide apart, causing the smokebox number to sit fractionally higher than evident on the prototype.
+The shed code plate, printed directly on to the smokebox, should also sit lower.
+Elsewhere, the front lamp irons are attached to the tops of the buffer housings, in a curved part of the moulding, which appear a little harsh to the eye.

-Another compromise is the inclusion of a generic air pipe on both the front and rear of the locomotive as opposed to a vacuum pipe.
+A further compromise is the inclusion of a generic air pipe on both the front and rear of the locomotive, as opposed to a vacuum pipe.

 © Rails Holdings Ltd

-Livery application is crisp though appears fragile, having suffered abrasion on the smokebox number and lining below the running plate during delivery.
+Livery application, on an even satin black finish, is crisp but unfortunately suffered from some abrasion on the smokebox number and lining during delivery.